 Roni Ben Ari

-These pictures are the result of a 2-year photography project and book documenting sex workers in a number of countries, including Israel, India, the Netherlands, and Russia.
+These pictures are the result of a 2-year photography project and book documenting sex workers in many countries, including Israel, India, the Netherlands, and Russia.
 My work continues a tradition of early 20th century black and white documentary-style photography.
-It is my intent to shed light on those individuals who are marginalized from society: the rejected, the invisible, and the voiceless.
+I intend to shed light on those individuals who are marginalised from society: the rejected, the invisible, and the voiceless.

 "I started this project after volunteering for a mobile health clinic in Tel Aviv, where we provided medical care and food to women who work as prostitutes.
 The mobile clinic was comprised of a doctor, a nurse, a social worker and volunteers who travel on scheduled days to the areas where prostitutes live and work.
 We provided services that included HIV and STD testing, distributed contraceptives and clean syringes, and serving sandwiches and hot drinks.
 It was important for us to establish a safe space for these women, and encourage them to speak openly about their life experiences.
 After building their trust, many of the women invited me into their homes and intimate spaces.
 I photographed this community while they were between customers, documenting their daily routines, mealtimes, conversations, laughter, and leisurely activities.
 While creating this body of work, I avoided photographing the women while they were working.
 Through Ladies in Waiting, I hope to dignify and elevate the lives of these women and reveal the humanity within them".

 When: 12.30pm Wednesday 8 May